 Simply put, specialist policies and the underwriting teams behind them, tend to be better geared up for covering such non-standard risks.

-If you’re car is non-standard, customised or have a particular worth due to its age or rarity, then agreed value might be of interest.
+If you’re car is non-standard, customised or has a particular worth due to its age or rarity, then agreed value might be of interest.

 As the name implies, this provides cover to a value agreed between you and your insurer when you take out your policy.

 You will be required to supply evidence to help with calculating that value.

 Insurers will ask you to submit recent photographs of both your car’s exterior and interior to help assess its condition.

 Sometimes they might ask for an independent valuation and details of repair or restoration bills.

 That effort brings a return in reassurance.
 You’ll know that should your pride and joy be damaged beyond economic repair, or be stolen and not recovered, you’ll receive the value agreed in settlement (less, of course, the excess applicable).

 One thing to bear in mind is that the value of your car can change.
 It’s important then to make sure you regularly review the agreed value.

 The good news is that it shouldn’t cost you to get your car valued.
 At Principal, in association with our specialist underwriting partners, we offer a free agreed value assessment service.